nickswalker/neuegal/README.md

 ###Overiding Dynamically Generated Thumbnails
 NeueGal will generate and cache thumbnails into a cache folder within your photos directory.
-If you want more control, you can create your own thumbnail and upload it into the `custom-thumbnails` directory within your gallery.
-For example, if you wanted to create a thumbnail for `mygallery/nested folder/flower.png` you would create a thumbnail at `mygallery/custom thumnails/nested folder/flower.png`.
+If you want more control, you can create your own thumbnail and upload it into the `custom thumbnails` directory within your gallery.
+For example, if you wanted to create a thumbnail for `mygallery/nested folder/flower.png` you would create a thumbnail at `mygallery/custom thumbnails/nested folder/flower.png`.

 Settings
 ------